Battle of New Orleans: Right Bank

-The British battle plan was for an attack against the 20-gun west bank battery, then to turn those guns on the American line to assist the frontal attack.
-In the early morning of January 8, Pakenham gave his final orders for the two-pronged assault.
-Colonel William Thornton was to cross the Mississippi during the night with his force, move rapidly upriver, storm the battery commanded by Commodore Daniel Patterson on the flank of the main American entrenchments, and then open an enfilading fire on Jackson's line with the captured artillery, directly across from the earthworks manned by the vast majority of American troops.
-Keane was to lead a column along the river, and Major General Samuel Gibbs was to lead a column along the swamp.
-The brigade commanded by Major General John Lambert was held in reserve.
+The preparations of the British had not gone unnoticed.
+The Louisiana Militia brigade were reinforced by 200 Kentucky militiamen commanded by Colonel Davis.
+They arrived at 4am, after a five mile march through mud.
+Exhausted, they had not eaten since noon the prior day.
+Morgan deployed them between two positions, a mile apart.

 The British dug a canal to enable 42 small boats to get to the river.
-Preparations for the attack had foundered early on January 8, as the canal collapsed and the dam failed, leaving the sailors to drag the boats through the mud with Thornton's west bank assault force.
-This left the force starting off just before daybreak, 8 hours late according to Thornton's dispatch, assessed in 2008 to be 12 hours late.
-The frontal attack was not postponed, however, as the British hoped that the force on the west bank would create a diversion, even if they did not succeed in the assault.
+Preparations for the attack had floundered early on January 8, as the canal collapsed and the dam failed, leaving the sailors to drag the boats through the mud with Thornton's right bank assault force.
+This left the force starting off just before daybreak, eight hours late according to Thornton's dispatch, assessed in 2008 to be 12 hours late.
+In the early morning of January 8, Pakenham gave his final orders for the two-pronged assault.
+The frontal attack was not postponed, however, as the British hoped that the force on the right bank would create a diversion, even if they did not succeed in the assault.